Posandu/tronic247/posts/how-to-create-a-php-login-system/index.md

 categories: ['php', 'web-dev']
 ---

+> Please note that this post is for educational purposes only.
+As it was created in 2021, the code may be outdated.
+Please use it as a reference and update it as needed.

-Today i will tell you how to create a login system with PHP.
+Today I will tell you how to create a login system with PHP.

 Okay let's get started.